 Swimming pool injuries can occur at a variety of places throughout Philadelphia, including at hotels, public parks, water parks and even at private homes.
 In these instances, a person or a company could be held liable for the accident.
 A victim or his or her family could seek damages for the injuries suffered.
 A Philadelphia personal injury attorney can help you determine if you have a case.

 Philadelphia Swimming Pool Accident Defense Lawyer

 If you or your family member has been injured in a swimming pool accident, the responsible party could be held liable.
 You may be able to seek compensation for your medical bills and personal hardship.
-Contact a Philadelphia swimming pool accident attorney at Alva & Shuttleworth, LLC to discuss your case.
+Contact a Philadelphia swimming pool accident attorney at Alva Foster & Moscow, LLC to discuss your case.

 Our aggressive attorneys can help you negotiate the best possible settlement for your case.
 You should not have to suffer because of the negligence of another.
 We can help you fight for what you deserve, no matter the opponent.

 Call (215) 665-1695 to schedule a free consultation.
 We proudly represent clients throughout Philadelphia and the surrounding areas, including those in Chester County, Bucks County, Montgomery County and Delaware County.
 We also represent the injured across Pennsylvania and New Jersey.

 Information About Swimming Pool Injuries

 - Laws Regulating Swimming Pools and Equipment

 When people think of swimming pool accidents, they often think of drowning.
 Although it is the most severe, there are less serious scenarios that also can happen.
 For example, slip and fall accidents can happen near slippery pool areas or swimmers can be injured on diving boards.
 Additionally, there could be unsafe pool parts that could lead to injuries.